AndrewAGuy/andrewaguy.github.io/content/research/vascularization.md

 Otherwise, I am available to hire on a [consulting basis](/consulting) for commercial projects.

 - *Cambridge University Engineering Department* --- multicasting cell-laden gels around 3D printed templates to create constructs with perfusable channels.
-- *Centre for Advanced Biomedical Imaging, University College London* --- generating ground-truth training data from scratch and adding vessels to scan data.
+- *Centre for Computational Medicine, University College London* --- generating ground-truth training data from scratch and adding vessels to scan data.
+(Formerly with the *Centre for Advanced Biomedical Imaging*.)
 - *3B's Institute, University of Minho* --- laser ablation and seeding cells on channel walls in hydrogel.

 ## Publications